top of page

 Cortisol and Menopause Weight Gain: Why It Happens and How to Take Back Control

-As estrogen(1) declines, your body becomes more sensitive to stress, leading to increased belly fat, cravings, poor sleep, and a slower metabolism.
+As estrogen(1) declines, your body becomes significantly more sensitive to stress.

 Woman in menopause exercises to reduce cortisol levels and control menopause wight gain